Absences from Final Examinations

 References, recommendations, and other similar documents may carry a voluntary waiver relinquishing the student’s right to review this specific material.
 The student may also release the record to others by signing a written release available in the offices that maintain records.
 Further details regarding the provisions of the Privacy Act and a list of offices in which student records are kept may be found in the Code of Student Rights, Responsibilities, and Conduct.

 With the approval of an academic advisor, students may take a limit of two independent study university courses offered through the School of Continuing Studies for the B.A.J. degree.

 The school will apply credit earned by departmental examination, College Board Achievement Placement Tests, College Board Advanced Placement Tests, and language placement tests offered by the Bureau of Evaluative Standards and Testing toward appropriate degree requirements.
 Such credit must be entered on the student’s transcript.

 Candidates for the B.A.J. must file an application for a degree in the school recorder’s office, Ernie Pyle Hall 200B.
-Deadlines to apply: June 1 for May graduation; December 1 for June or August graduation; February 1 for December graduation.
+Deadlines to apply: June 1 for May graduation; December 1 for August graduation; February 1 for December graduation.

 Candidates must have all credits on record at least six weeks prior to the conferring of degrees, except for credits of the current semester.